-The LS-4100 has three menus: Main, System and Installation.
+The LS-6100 has three menus: Main menu (referred to in text as "menu"), System and Installation.
 Below is the basic menu operating procedure.

-1. Press the [MENU/ESC] key to open the main menu.
-Page 1 or Page 2 of the main menu appears depending on the page last used.
+Press the [MENU/ESC] key to open the menu.
+Page 1 or Page 2 of the menu appears depending on the page last used.